Gaia3D/F4DConverter/README.md

 - Data packing including tiling will be supported by F4D spec and request/response protocol of mago3d to reduce network traffic.
 - Flexible LOD will be supported to handle 3D models of various geometric sizes.
 - As F4DConverter is developed for pure CLI mode, more screen logs will be supported.
-- Replacing curerent version of IfcPlusPlus library with latest version is undergoing.
+- Replacement of curerent version of IfcPlusPlus library to latest version is under development.
+After this work, the dependency on OSG(Open Scene Graph) will be dropped.